-Stone and Dove Hardwood Lighting is a collaboration between Dan Trachtman, the owner and designer, and a small group of master woodworkers and glassblowers.
-Each piece is a synthesis of fine woodworking and beautiful hand blown or flat glass.
-Often utilizing some of the most memorable vocabularies from the Art Deco age, the craftsmanship embraces the tenets of the early twentieth century Arts and Crafts movement.
+Stone and Dove Hardwood Lighting is a collaboration between Dan Trachtman, the owner and designer, and a small group of master woodworkers and a glassblower.
+Each piece is a synthesis of fine woodworking and often beautiful hand blown or flat glass.
+The craftsmanship embraces the tenets of the early twentieth century Arts and Crafts movement.
 Because of the handmade process and natural materials, each piece is unique.

 Stone & Dove’s name comes from the Hebrew translations of Dan’s kids’ names - “Evan” meaning stone and “Jonah” meaning dove.
 The words also speak to the durability of the traditional craftsmanship as well as the timelessness, beauty, and harmony of the natural materials.

 It took several months for Dan to select the woodworkers and glass artists to produce these lamps.
 Each individual is not only at the master level in their field, but also expressed particular interest in solving the challenges these unique lamps produce and were excited about seeing these designs become reality.

 His interest in hardwood lighting began with furniture building in his modest basement wood shop.
 He soon learned that to truly bring his ideas to life he needed the help of the most skilled craftspeople.
 The collaboration allows him to focus on design and running the business while the more experienced colleagues can focus on their areas of expertise.

 Paul Deosaren, Concept Wood Design